Our elegant 100-foot yacht, Romanca, docked beam-end in the medieval harbor-town of Starigrad on Hvar.

 Korcula is an exquisite fortified town where Marco Polo is said to have been born, though documentation is slim.
 However, it is clearly documented that in middle age he was a commander in the Venetian navy, defeated just offshore in the epic Battle of Korcula by the Genoese navy.
 During his subsequent brief imprisonment on the island, he had time to write his famous China travel accounts while locked up from 1298 to 1299.

-I particularly appreciate unlikely stories, so if I were to pick one “Jewel of the Adriatic” that will remain most vivid in my memory, it would have to be the hike to the Hermitage of Blaca.
+I particularly appreciate unlikely stories, so if I were to pick one “Taste of Croatia” that will remain most vivid in my memory, it would have to be the hike to the Hermitage of Blaca.
 Yes, here is an entirely improbable monastery founded in 1552 by a small community of priests weary of constant harassment from Ottoman Turks swarming the Dalmatian coast during that period.
 In selecting their deep valley mountainside on which to build, they clearly wished to be invisible to both Turks and marauding medieval pirates while still being able to eek out a living from what appeared to be very harsh surroundings.

 We anchored in a tiny bay and zodiacked ashore to a virtually invisible trailhead, then set out on a one-hour walk up hill through fragrant pine forests filled with bird song.
 The terrain opened into ill-kept remnants of olive orchards and vineyards along a narrow path of loose limestone rock absolutely devoid of soil.
 Winded and hot, we soon witnessed for ourselves the well-preserved evidence of this monastery’s genius over nearly 500 years.